ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 ### Mapping the customer account number to the cloud account ID
 {: #VSN-id-map}

 For VSN support in the IBM {{site.data.keyword.powerSys_notm}}, you must open a support ticket to map your IBM customer number with your IBM Cloud account ID.
-For more information, see [Assigning a Virtual Serial Number to an IBM customer number in IBM Power Virtual Server](https://www.ibm.com/docs/en/entitled-systems-support?topic=mp-cloud-power-virtual-server-using-virtual-serial-numbers-customer-numbers){: external}.
+For more information, see [Assigning a virtual serial number to an IBM customer number in IBM Power Virtual Server](https://www.ibm.com/docs/en/entitled-systems-support?topic=mp-cloud-power-virtual-server-using-virtual-serial-numbers-customer-numbers){: external}.

 ### Assigning a VSN to a new VSI
 {: #VSN-new-VM}